-A major recent project (2015-2019) has investigated spiritual experiences in music education and led to a series of five journal articles, co-authored with Dr Liesl van der Merwe, Associate Professor at North-West University, Potchefstroom, South Africa (see below).
+A major recent project (2015-2020) investigated spiritual experiences in music education and led to a series of five journal articles, co-authored with Dr Liesl van der Merwe, Associate Professor at North-West University, Potchefstroom, South Africa (see below).

 Current research includes:

 - An oral history project working with the oldest surviving generation of graduates from the British Dalcroze training programmes, 1945-1960 (first output was a conference paper in summer 2019).

 a.
 Books: single authored and edited